Filocava99/Combat-Log/README.md

 # Combat Log
-Consequences for combat logging/pvp logging.
+Kill players when leaving in battles.

-Total conversion of the [Combat-Tagged](https://github.com/Laike-Endaril/Combat-Tagged-) mod for Minecraft Forge 1.7.10.
+Total conversion for Minecraft Forge 1.7.10 of the 1.12.2 mod [Combat-Tagged](https://github.com/Laike-Endaril/Combat-Tagged-).